chenghit/cloudfront-s3-back-to-origin/README.md

 Clients <---> CloudFront <---> S3

-If an object clients request is not present in S3 bucket, this solution will fetch the object from the original Origin (the original storage).
+If an object requested by clients is not present in S3 bucket, this solution will fetch the object from the original Origin (the original storage).

 ## Solution architecture